Sk3llington/Elastic_Stack_Server/README.md

 while true; do wget 10.0.0.5 -O /dev/null; done
 ```

-Now, if we want to perform the `wget` DoS request to all our web servers, we can use the previous command we used to generate failed SSH login attempts to all our web servers, but this time we will tweak the command to send `wget` requests to all 3 web servers:
+Now, if we want to perform the `wget` DoS request on all our web servers, we can use the previous command we used to generate failed SSH login attempts on all our web servers, but this time we will tweak the command to send `wget` requests to all 3 web servers:

 ```bash
 while true; do for i in {5..7}; do wget -O /dev/null 10.0.0.$i; done